Signage is one of the key contributors to achieving effective car park management.

-In the UK, all parking signs on private land should follow the code of practice laid out by an Accredited Trade Association (ATA) like the British Parking Association (BPA).
+In the UK, all parking signs on private land should follow the code of practice laid out by an Accredited Trade Association (ATA) like the British Parking Association (BPA) and Schedule 4 of the Protection of Freedoms Act 2012.

 1. Are concise and clear